How to Get Blood Out of Sheets

 Effective stain removers for blood

 When you need a little extra help removing blood stains from your sheets, the following products can work some serious magic.
 Just note that each one requires a slightly different method as detailed below.
 Also keep in mind that when working with any fabric, it’s important to follow the manufacturer’s specifications.
 Some textiles are very delicate.
 For instance, bleach and enzyme stain removers are usually not recommended for sheets made of silk or bamboo.
 Plus, you should always perform a spot test in a hidden area to make sure discoloration doesn’t occur.
-Here are more laundry mistakes to avoid.
+Here are more tips on how to do laundry the right way.

 Alaina DiGiacomo/rd.comThere are many hydrogen peroxide uses you can utilize at home.
 For instance, it’s similar to a mild bleach that works wonders on blood stains.
 Although it’s usually safe to use on colored sheets, definitely double-check with a spot test.
 Once you’ve determined it’s safe to use, pour just enough hydrogen peroxide over the stain to cover the spot.
 You’ll see it bubble and foam as it starts to attack the stain.
 If necessary, blot with a clean sponge or cloth until the area is clean.
 Then launder as usual with your regular detergent and a small amount of color-safe bleach.